greenelab/meta-review/manuscript.md

 After four rounds of reviews and pull request edits, a maintainer merged the changes.

 We found that this workflow was an effective compromise between fully unrestricted editing and a more heavily-structured approach that limited the authors or the sections they could edit.
-In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work and helps prevent ghostwriting [@RK9sIADd].
+In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work.
 Figure @fig:contrib and the GitHub [contributors page](https://github.com/greenelab/deep-review/graphs/contributors) summarize all edits and commits from each author, providing aggregated information that is not available on other collaborative writing platforms.
 Because the Manubot writing process tracks the complete history through git commits, it enables detailed retrospective contribution analysis.